AviatrixSystems/Docs/HowTos/DevSandbox.rst

 5. Add users

    If you have not done so, add VPN user John to the cloud network.
-Go to Open VPN, Use Profile to control which user can access what cloud instance/application/ports.
+Go to OpenVPN, Use Profile to control which user can access what cloud instance/application/ports.

-6. For support, send email to support@aviatrix.com.

-7. For feature request, click Make a wish at the bottom of each page.

-8. Enjoy!
+6. Done.

 .. |image0| image:: DevSandbox_media/image1.png